-The Keddy Access Trail, named in honour of Jay Keddy was completed in 2020 and was facilitated by re-purposing a vehicular travel lane on one of the city’s busiest mountain access corridors in order to provide a high-quality active transportation connection between the lower city and mountain.
+The Keddy Access Trail was facilitated by re-purposing a vehicular travel lane on the Claremont Access, one of the city’s busiest mountain access corridors, to provide a high-quality active transportation connection between the lower city and mountain.

-With a total distance of 2.7 km, the Keddy Access Trail spans between Hunter Street and West 5th Street, with side connections at four locations (including an entry point at Hunter Street and the bottom of the Claremont Access).
-These connections are three-metre wide asphalt trails, located at:
+The Trail spans between Hunter Street and West 5th Street, with side connections at four locations (including an entry point at Hunter Street and the bottom of the Claremont Access).
+These connections are 3m wide asphalt trails, located at:

 - West Avenue (near Wellington Street)

 - North and south sides of Arkledun Avenue / Jolley Cut

 The trail is fully wheelchair and stroller accessible.

 The Claremont trail is dedicated to the memory of Jay Keddy, an avid cyclist, parent and respected teacher in the Hamilton community.